 We have measures in place to warn visitors of the danger of the heat.
 Our policy for heat event response is if a heat index of 110 is forecast, NOAA would release an Excessive Heat Warning, and we will close the preserve.

 We have our own weather station, accessible at https://www.wunderground.com/personal-weather-st…/dashboard… The phone app shows the rain for the last two days and amount for the current day within CRP.
 The web site (not the app) has records for every day since the station was put online July 21, 2016.
 The app also shows times for sunset and last light when the Preserve closes.

-PACK IT IN, PACK IT OUT: In order to help us maintain a clean place for all to enjoy, please pick up your dog's waste and your used bottles, etc., carry them out and dispose of them in a trash bin at the entrance to the Preserve.
+PACK IT IN, PACK IT OUT: In order to help us maintain a clean place for all to enjoy, pick up your dog's waste and your used bottles, etc., carry them out and dispose of them in trash bins at the entrance to the Preserve.